 You as a publisher need to capture user behavioral data in addition to plan demographics.
 Publishers can easily sell more inventory at a higher value using behavioral data.

 3. Paywalls and Content Lockers

-Though I am not a big fan of paywalls and subscription based economy, but if it works for you – then go for it.
+Though I am not a big fan of paywalls and subscription-based economy, but if it works for you – then go for it.
 Some publishers have also achieved success with soft paywalls, where consumers pay by giving attention instead of real money.
 Content locking popups can be seen on thousands of websites asking you to do something before you can read their content.
 Quora forces you to log in before you have access to the content.
-Though not a direct revenue model, but increasing its community is great way to build its valuation.
+Though not a direct revenue model, but increasing its community is a great way to build its valuation.